domainersuitedev/delicious-api/APIs.md

 ## `/v1/posts/update` -- Check to see when a user last posted an item

-Returns the last update time for the user, as well as the number of new items in the user\u2019s inbox since it was last visited.
+Returns the last update time for the user, as well as the number of new items in the user’s inbox since it was last visited.

 Use this before calling posts/all to see if the data has changed since the last fetch.